facultyai/dash-bootstrap-components/content/docs/themes.md

 There are numerous free to use Bootstrap stylesheets available on the web.
 The `dash_bootstrap_components.themes` module contains CDN links for Bootstrap and all of the [Bootswatch themes][bootswatch-themes].
 Bootstrap also maintains its own [themes website][bootstrap-themes] which lists a number of free and premium themes that you could incorporate into your apps.

 To start with, we recommend experimenting with some of the Bootswatch themes available in the `dash_bootstrap_components.themes` module.
 The full list of available themes is [`CERULEAN`](https://bootswatch.com/cerulean/), [`COSMO`](https://bootswatch.com/cosmo/), [`CYBORG`](https://bootswatch.com/cyborg/), [`DARKLY`](https://bootswatch.com/darkly/), [`FLATLY`](https://bootswatch.com/flatly/), [`JOURNAL`](https://bootswatch.com/journal/), [`LITERA`](https://bootswatch.com/litera/), [`LUMEN`](https://bootswatch.com/lumen/), [`LUX`](https://bootswatch.com/lux/), [`MATERIA`](https://bootswatch.com/materia/), [`MINTY`](https://bootswatch.com/minty/), [`PULSE`](https://bootswatch.com/pulse/), [`SANDSTONE`](https://bootswatch.com/sandstone/), [`SIMPLEX`](https://bootswatch.com/simplex/), [`SKETCHY`](https://bootswatch.com/sketchy/), [`SLATE`](https://bootswatch.com/slate/), [`SOLAR`](https://bootswatch.com/solar/), [`SPACELAB`](https://bootswatch.com/spacelab/), [`SUPERHERO`](https://bootswatch.com/superhero/), [`UNITED`](https://bootswatch.com/united/), [`YETI`](https://bootswatch.com/yeti/)

+## Customising themes

+Bootstrap is highly customisable, so you can also build your own stylesheet with the styles you like.
+There are tools online to help with this, we recommend [Bootstrap Build](https://bootstrap.build/app).
+If you're familiar with SASS then you can check out the [Bootstrap documentation](https://getbootstrap.com/docs/4.6/getting-started/theming/) on customisation.

 [dash-docs-external]: https://dash.plotly.com/external-resources/
 [bootstrapcdn]: https://www.bootstrapcdn.com/